About Plan G and Plan G HD

 Plan F will no longer be available to newly-eligible Medicare beneficiaries after January 1, 2020.

 What does this mean for you?
-If you already have Plan F or are considering getting Plan F, you should be aware of the new law.
+If you already have Plan F, you should be aware of the new law.
 The federal government will no longer allow newly-eligible beneficiaries to obtain a Medicare Supplement that covers the Medicare Part B deductible after January 1, 2020.

 The good news: If you already have Plan F, you can keep it and will not be forced to move to another plan since this law only affects newly-eligible Medicare beneficiaries.